sunset1995/YA-SAT/README.md

 # YA-SAT
 Yet Another SAT Solver.
 Term project of PACA.

+Constraint propagation can really reduce backtrack time a lot, but too expensive to do it!!

 ## How to
 - To build `make clean && make`